CharlesTBetz/tunes/ThereIsOne/ThereIsOne-notes.md

 # Some notes about There is One.

 I woke up with the refrain of this song in my head on February 25th, 2020.
 Music and lyrics flowed naturally afterwards, at a rate I haven't experienced in some time.
 As I mention in the intro to the video, I feel the human race is undergoing some hard lessons about unity and taking care of each other currently.
+I released it on 3/27 tagged #SongsOfComfort.
+I took a run at being a professional musician and as a result I'm painfully aware of my limitations.
+But if it makes one person feel a little better it's worth it.

 ## Musical structure.
 The song starts with what in the classic Great American Songbook form is a [sectional verse](https://en.wikipedia.org/wiki/Thirty-two-bar_form), a rubato, recitative section to set up the main theme.
 This is not heard in popular music anymore but is still a staple of musicals and even current musical movies.